bciResearcher/CT-adaptTL/README.md

 You can try different mirror sources if you encounter version problems.

-Obtain the raw dataset
+## Obtain the raw dataset
 Download the raw dataset from the resources above, and save them to the same folder.
 Please download the ME/MI data in mat file format

-Data alignment
+## Data alignment
 For HGD run：

 For openBMI run：

-Model pre-training
+## Model pre-training
 To pre-train the model with HGD, run:

 This process is likely to take some time.
-We have provided the pre-trained models used in paper in above resources .
+We have provided the pre-trained models used in paper in above resources.

-Adaptive fine-tuning
+## Adaptive fine-tuning
 To fine-tune the pre-trained model with MI dataset in scheme1 , run:

 This process is likely to take some time.
 We have provided the fine-tuned models for each subject in openBMI dataset used in paper in above resources .

-Model explaining
+## Model explaining
 To explain the fine-tuned models with MI test data in scheme1, run:

-Results
+## Results
 The classification results for our method and other competing methods are as follows: